BRYSON PRODUCTS LIMITED GENERAL TERMS AND CONDITIONS OF SALE

 7.5 The cost of any returnable containers or pallets shall be charged to the Buyer in addition to the price for the Goods, but full credit shall be given to the Buyer provided that they are returned undamaged to the Supplier before the due date for payment of the price for the Goods.

-8.1 Subject to condition 8.4 and unless otherwise agreed by the Supplier in writing, payment of the price for the Goods is due in full and cleared funds by the end of the month following the month the invoice was dated.
+8.1 Subject to condition 8.4 and unless otherwise agreed by the Supplier in writing, the Supplier may at its sole discretion require a 33.3% deposit (paid at the time of order prior to delivery) on any order.
+Payment for any remaining amounts due for the Goods, including where a deposit has not been requested, is due in full and cleared funds by the end of the month following the month the invoice was dated.

 8.2 Time for payment shall be of the essence.